telerik/fiddler-everywhere-docs/user-guide/sessions-list.md

 # Sessions Section

-Fiddler Everywhere provides the option to save, modify, inspect, and share previously captured traffic.
+Fiddler Everywhere provides the option to save, modify, inspect, encrypt, and share previously captured traffic.

 To save sessions to the **Sessions** list, use the [**Save**]({%slug web-sessions-list%}#save) and [**Share**]({%slug web-sessions-list%}#share) options of the **Live Traffic** list.